RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

     window).
 This enables the equation to incorporate far more EPSS scores within the computation and increases the equation's responsiveness to changing scores (especially for newly released vulnerabilities).

+!!! tip

+    Using standard concurrent processing per the source code, the approximation is not required on a standard computer.

+    - the code completes in minutes

 ### Independent Events Assumption